benoit-a/benoit-a/README.md

 ### Hi there 👋

+Currently working on next generation storage @scality

+Having fun on writing software, squashing bugs and learning something new every day :)

 <!--
 **benoit-a/benoit-a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.